 A temporary moratorium on the construction of new encroachments, including docks, was placed in April of 2003.
 The intent of that moratorium was for the expressed purpose of providing time to complete an inventory of all existing encroachments and to develop Tribal Encroachment Standards.
 There was no time frame associated with completing the inventory but it was expected to take three years to complete.
 The function of a comprehensive inventory was to describe the current conditions so that the Tribe could move forward with developing a long-term strategy for managing the growth of private structures on Tribal Waters in a manner that was protective of the Lake, human health and safety, assuring all docks are were in good condition and enhanced property values.

 Information collected during the inventory included: type and condition of dock floatation and decking, number and condition of pilings, size and configuration of dock, number of slips per dock, and dock density.
 Additional information collected regarding commercial operations, boat garages, and floathomes included: water use, septic system construction, and the storage and use of petroleum and other hazardous chemical products in the vicinity of the Lake.

 The additional task of developing formal Encroachment Standards relevant to all encroachments; docks, floathomes, boat garages, etc. within Tribal Waters on Coeur d’Alene Lake was completed through a cooperative effort with multiple impacted lake user groups and state and federal government agencies.
 On June 30, 2005 the Tribe formally adopted those Standards.
-These standards will address all forms of encroachment on Tribal Waters, many of which were not yet identified and addressed in the interim standards in place during the moratorium.
-Applications for new docks will be accepted and approval will occur under the well-defined conditions outlined within the Encroachment Standards.
+The Standards address all forms of encroachment on Tribal Waters, many of which were not yet identified and addressed in the interim standards in place during the moratorium of 2003.